CentralPing/mongoose-plugin-diff/README.md

 ```

 ### With Monitoring Subdocument Arrays
-_CAUTION: The following does not reflect the current output due to a possible issue with Mongoose.
+_CAUTION: The following does not necessarily reflect the current output due to a possible issue with Mongoose.
 See issue [#5904](https://github.com/Automattic/mongoose/issues/5904) for reference.
 This documentation and possible code changes will be made once it is resolved._

 If no specific properties are monitored (either by option key or plugin config) then subdocument arrays should report modifications as expected.
 ```js